FEATURES OF ONLINE TRAINING

 - expand your professional skills and transform the way you work.

-Strengths Approach to Supervision (also available in-person)
+Stepping into Supervision: A Strengths Approach (also available in-person)

 Strengths-based supervision creates a dynamic partnership of reflection and learning, with benefits flowing directly to clients.